 ‘Sure!
 Sounds wonderful,’ she replied.

-But when the time came in August for us to make plans for the impending departure, she waffled.
-The summer was almost over, she realized, and she had been away too much already.
-She couldn’t justify it.
-I tried to corral others into service so I wouldn’t be alone in the woods, but I heard the same excuses.
+However, when the time came in August for us to make plans for the impending departure, she waffled.
+The summer was almost over, she realized, she’d spent too much time away and couldn’t justify another trip.
+I tried to corral other friends into service so I wouldn’t be alone in the woods, but I heard the same excuses.

 Since I had plunked down six hundred bucks for this retreat I wasn’t about to give it up.
 Besides, I had spent hours taking the online, New York State boating safety course and had learned all of the horn signals used by yacht captains while navigating the Long Island Sound, a talent that was going to be very helpful to me in the small, eight-foot outboard motorboat I was renting for the week.
 Alone or not, I was going.